Roth-Lab/pydp/README.md

 implementation of various algorithms for working DPMMs.
 As a design choice PyDP should have no dependencies on any libraries which are not supported by the [PyPy](http://pypy.org) Python interpreter.

+# Installation

+You can install PyDP using bioconda.

+`conda install pydp -c bioconda`

 # License

 PyDP is licensed under the GPL v3, see the LICENSE.txt file for details.